diakurnia/supermarket-dashboard/README.md

   - Rating: Customer stratification rating on their overall shopping experience (On a scale of 1 to 10)

 # Data preparation
- - EDA Packages: Pandas, Numpy, Matplotlib, Seaborn
+ - EDA Libraries : Pandas, Numpy, Matplotlib, Seaborn.
- - Dashboard Library : Streamlit
+ - Dashboard Library : Streamlit.

 # Data Cleansing

-# Exploratory Data Analysis
+ - Handling data type of columns that does not match its representation.
+ - Delete a column that has the exact same value as another column.